 Geography at King Edward’s is a curriculum subject from 1st Form.
 The curriculum is broad, covering Human, Physical and Environmental Geography through contemporary themes and fieldwork investigations.
 By the end of the 3rd Form pupils will have a good grounding of the discipline to confidently choose Geography as a GCSE option.

-In the Sixth Form, IB and A-level Geography provide pupils with a unique and highly desirable skillset, enabling them to apply their academic learning from a huge range of different subjects (including Economics, Politics, Science, History, Business Studies, Religious Science and Art) to make sense of the world around them on every level, from local to international, and understand the complex web of human and physical factors which will shape the future of the planet.
+In the Sixth Form, A-level Geography provides pupils with a unique and highly desirable skillset, enabling them to apply their academic learning from a huge range of different subjects (including Economics, Politics, Science, History, Business Studies, Religious Science and Art) to make sense of the world around them on every level, from local to international, and understand the complex web of human and physical factors which will shape the future of the planet.

-Both IB (Higher and Standard Levels) and A-Level involve coursework based on original field-work.
+A-Levels involve coursework based on original field-work.
 All pupils will participate in fieldwork and trips, ranging from local scale investigations to Iceland and beyond.
 The Geography Department prides itself on the use of key technologies, such as VR, GIS and Weatherlink, as well as taking part in regular visits and talks provided by the Royal Geographical Association, Geographical Association and other pertinent organisations relevant to the contemporary study of the subject.